canwe/blog/_posts/2011-11-22-making-xampp-to-serve-any-directory-outside-htdocs.md

   - windows
   - xampp
 ---
-# Making XAMPP to serve any directory outside htdocs

 So, you have installed XAMPP on windows, [changed its server port][1] to a different number other than 80 and [changed the MySQL *root*Â password][2] to a more secure one.
 Now its the time to create some HTML files that will be served by XAMPP server.